“I’m not interested in visiting Dubai.”

 Instead, I booked one activity – a calm camel ride through the desert, ending at an oasis where we ate a breakfast of fresh pastries, coffee, juice, fruit and a glass of Prosecco.
 We were driven to the private section of the desert in a private 4×4 vehicle.
 There, we joined one other ‘group’ (a family of three) and together had a wonderful, peaceful saunter through the desert.

 If you want to compare and contrast, you can see the larger group tours here.
 For around £10/$15 more, I’d say the Arabian Adventure is worth the extra cost.
+(Though some people can’t resist the dune bashing – if that’s you, the tour above will be brilliant).

 - Don’t worry about weighing your bag down with water for the safari – with Arabian Adventures it was unlimited and, best of all, was kept chilled.